Comprehensive COBRA Insurance Information

 Of course!
 COBRA insurance is meant to be an interim way to keep health insurance after you lose or quit your job.
 Once you have found a new job with health insurance or decide to sign up for an alternative health insurance plan, you can cancel your COBRA insurance policy at any time by contacting your COBRA insurance administrator.

-Does COBRA insurance qualify as creditable coverage?
+Does COBRA insurance cover dental insurance as well?

 How do I know if my state offers state sponsored COBRA insurance?